Georgia – Imereti, Svaneti, Samtskhe Javakheti, Guria (Kutaisi, Poti) November 19-20, 2019

 Borjomi is a resort town in south-central Georgia in the picturesque Borjomi Gorge on the eastern edge of the Borjomi-Kharagauli National Park.
 The town is noted for its mineral water industry (which is the number one export of Georgia), the Romanov summer palace in Likani, and the World Wide Fund for Nature-site Borjomi-Kharagauli National Park.
 Borjomi mineral water is particularly well known in those countries which were part of the former Soviet Union; the bottling of mineral water is a major source of income for the area.
 Because of the supposed curative powers of the area’s mineral springs, it is a frequent destination for people with health problems.

-(Likani Palace), is a beautiful example of architecture built from 1892- 95.
-Since then this place on the bank of Mtkvari River served as a summer holiday residence for Russian Royal family headed by the Grand Duke Nicholai Mikhailovich.
+Romanov Palace (Likani Palace), is a beautiful example of architecture built from 1892- 95.
+Since then this place on the bank of the Mtkvari River served as a summer holiday residence for the Russian Royal family headed by Grand Duke Nicholai Mikhailovich.

 The general architectural style of the Palace is described as Mauritian, with each of the sides of the villa having a different form and shape.
-The major feature of this type of architecture is that the European (mostly French) design is adopted to suit humid climate, and include elements that are made to keep residents cool and dry.
+The major feature of this type of architecture is that the European (mostly French) design is adapted to suit humid climates, and includes elements that are made to keep residents cool and dry.

-It houses a unique collection of different Royal antiques such as a table that was presented to Romanov’s by French emperor Napoleon, a chair presented by Iranian Sheikh, historical table assembled personally by Pyotr the First from nut tree roots, the billiard table, Russian oven with the images of different animals of Borjomi gorge and etc. Central entrance arch of the Palace is decorated with a porcelain parrot that turns around every time when there is the air stream, like the bird is greeting visitors.
+It houses a unique collection of different Royal antiques such as a table that was presented to Romanov’s by French emperor Napoleon, a chair presented by an Iranian Sheikh, historical table assembled personally by Pyotr the First from nut tree roots, the billiard table, Russian oven with the images of different animals of Borjomi gorge, etc. Central entrance arch of the Palace is decorated with a porcelain parrot that turns around whenever there is the air stream like the bird is greeting visitors.

 GO TO Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori)

-After being to Azerbaijan and Armenia, I returned to Georgia to see these before heading on to Turkey.
+After going to Azerbaijan and Armenia, I returned to Georgia to see these before heading on to Turkey.

 Dmanisi Hominid Archaeological Site (24/10/2007)